-Use the Material setup form from the Toolpaths Tab to set the reference Z datum for the part relevant to the CNC machine and to position the 3D part within the material.
+Use the Material setup form from the Toolpaths Tab to set the reference Z datum for the part relevant to the CNC machine.

 Create the Toolpaths

 Work through the toolpath strategy icons you wish to use to machine the job to calculate all the required toolpaths.